sveawebpay/php-integration/README.md

 *example to come later*

 ### 7.3 WebPayAdmin::cancelOrderRows()
-The WebPayAdmin::cancelOrder method is used to cancel individual order rows in orders, that has not yet been delivered (invoice, payment plan) or confirmed (card).
+The WebPayAdmin::cancelOrder method is used to cancel individual order rows in orders that has not yet been delivered (invoice, payment plan) or confirmed (card).
+It supports Invoice, Payment Plan and Card orders.
+(Direct Bank orders are not supported, see CreditOrderRows instead.)

-This method is mainly intended to cancel order rows in invoice and payment plan orders.
-When used with card orders the following limitations apply: You need to supply the NumberedOrderRows on which to operate.
-These may be fetched using the queryOrder method, but if the order has been edited after creation they may not be accurate.
-Cancelled card order rows are handled by lowering the amount to charge on the card order.
+For card orders the following limitations apply: You need to supply the NumberedOrderRows on which to operate using addNumberedOrderRow(s).
+These may be fetched using WebPayAdmin::QueryOrder, but if the order has been edited after initial creation the rows may not be accurate.

+Note that for Card orders the serverside order row status will not be updated following a successful cancelOrderRows request.
+Cancelling card order rows is implemented by lowering the card order charge amount.

 #### 7.3.1 Usage and return types
-Cancel order rows in an order.
-Supports Invoice, Payment Plan and Card orders.
-(Direct Bank orders are not supported, see CreditOrderRows instead.)

-Use the WebPayAdmin::queryOrder() entrypoint to get information about the order, the queryOrder response numberedOrderRows attribute contains the order rows and their numbers.
+First, get an instance of CancelOrderRowsBuilder using the WebPayAdmin::cancelOrderRows entrypoint method.

-Provide more information about the transaction and send the request using cancelOrderRowsBuilder methods:
+Then, provide more information about the transaction using the CancelOrderRowsBuilder methods:
 ```
 ->setOrderId()
 ->setCountryCode()